chrisdaid/full-landing-page/README.md

 - Added About Us section and centered About Us text in weird box + responsive with a million media queries
 - Added favicon for all browsers and devices

+Update 7/30/21:
+- Added contact us form on click in navbar {issues: even if you click on the form, the modal closes & make responsive for mobile}

 What still needs to be added:

 - Sections with CSS Grid displaying services (DONE)